codarrenvelvindron/codarren.github.io/_posts/2021-01-20-Day20-Advanced_functions_of_GNU-Linux_screen.md

 ```
 ![multi-displayscreen](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/multi_display_screen.png)

 **Result**: Everything I type on Screen1 is immediately visible on screen 2!
+And vice-versa

 I use this mode mainly for teaching people how to use linux.